samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 You unleash a storm of flashing light and raging thunder in a 10-foot-radius, 40-foot-high [Cylinder](/sources/dnd/free-rules/rules-glossary#CylinderAreaofEffect) centered on a point you can see within range.
-While in this area, creatures have the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) and [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition) conditions, and they can’t cast spells with a Verbal component.
+While in this area, creatures have the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) and [Deafened](/sources/dnd/free-rules/rules-glossary#DeafenedCondition) conditions, and they can't cast spells with a Verbal component.

 When the storm appears, each creature in it makes a Constitution saving throw, taking 2d10 Radiant damage and 2d10 Thunder damage on a failed save or half as much damage on a successful one.
-A creature also makes this save when it enters the spell’s area for the first time on a turn or ends its turn there.
+A creature also makes this save when it enters the spell's area for the first time on a turn or ends its turn there.
 A creature makes this save only once per turn.

 ***Using a Higher-Level Spell Slot.*** The Radiant and Thunder damage increase by 1d10 for each spell slot level above 5.